carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 When it finishes, it will disappear from the queue.
 Press `Ctrl-C` when you want to stop the `watch` command.

-## Customizing a job
+## Customising a job

 The job we just ran used all of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
 The default options represent a reasonable minimum.
 Chances are, we will need more cores, more memory, more time, among other special considerations.
-To get access to these resources we must customize our job script.
+To get access to these resources we must customise our job script.

 Comments in UNIX (denoted by `#`) are typically ignored.
 But there are exceptions.